romankolivashko/tap-room/README.md

 ## Known Bugs <a name = "known-bugs"></a>

-There are currently no known bugs in this program
+There are currently no known bugs in this program.
 If found, please report it here - [Issues](https://github.com/romankolivashko/tap-room/issues)

 ## Support and contact details <a name = "support-and-contact-details"></a>